PPF vs Ceramic Coating: Which Is Better for Your Car's Paint Protection?

 High gloss or matte finish: Offers

-specific looks depending for your preference.
+specific looks depending on your preference.

 What is Ceramic Coating?